 Abellio has ordered the Caetano e.City Gold in 10.7m version.
 It offers a capacity for 60 passengers with complete low floor throughout.
 Also heating is electrically powered.
 The bus has been developed by CaetanoBus to fully comply with TfL’s latest specification.

-The new buses will include a number of features from the new TfL Bus Safety Standard such as a Camera Monitoring Systems to replace traditional wing mirrors, Intelligent Speed Assist, Acoustic Vehicle Alert System and a revised front design to improve pedestrian/vulnerable road user safety.
+The new buses will include a number of features from the new TfL Bus Safety Standard such as a Camera Monitoring Systems to replace traditional wing mirrors, Intelligent Speed Assist, Acoustic Vehicle Alert System (the Forman V-AVAS that will be presented at Busworld) and a revised front design to improve pedestrian/vulnerable road user safety.
 The bus is part of a wider family of zero emission urban mobility vehicles developed by CaetanoBus, many of which have already been delivered to several Portuguese cities, the company points out.

 CaetanoBus e.City Gold on two contracts

 The United Kingdom is a key strategic market for CaetanoBus, where it has been supplying buses and coaches for more than 50 years.
 CaetanoBus electric buses will operate on two contracts, routes C10 and P5, which Abellio will run on behalf of Transport for London.

 Tony Wilson, Managing Director of Abellio London (that operates over eight per cent of London bus network, running 700 vehicles and employing 2,500 staff across 6 depots in Central, South and West London) said “We are delighted to be working with Caetano on this exciting project to bring their e.City Gold vehicle to the London market.
 The bus will deliver a step change in safety, driver and passenger comfort, whilst allowing Abellio to introduce zero emission electric vehicles to the fleet as we work with TfL to improve air quality in London”